zeon/qpkg-wordpress/src-all/wordpress/wp-content/plugins/nextgen-gallery/readme.txt

 **And at least request your question here :** http://wordpress.org/tags/nextgen-gallery?forum_id=10

 == Changelog ==

+= V1.7.4 - 15.02.2011 =
+* Bugfix : Disallow direct call of ajax file to avoid path disclosure (THX to High-Tech Bridge SA)
+* Bugfix : Rework jQuery Cycle slideshow for IE compat reason (THX to Justin Dickenson)
+* Bugfix : Resize only larger images in slideshow
+* Bugfix : Improved image format detection in gd.thumbnail class (THX to Kupar.b)

+= V1.7.3 - 20.01.2011 =
+* NEW : Introduce plugin health check for conflicts with other plugins/themes
+* NEW : Adding new XMLRPC method ngg.deleteImage
+* NEW : Adding new XMLRPC method ngg.editImage
+* Changed : Rework register script for autocomplete feature
+* Bugfix : Bugfix for Multisite setup and flash upload
+* Bugfix : WP3.1 compat issue, show site admin page only on Multisite installation

+= V1.7.2 - 13.12.2010 =
+* Bugfix : Adding images to database require slug (NOT NULL)

+= V1.7.1 - 13.12.2010 =
+* Changed : Disable upgrade for PHP4 user
+* Changed : Disable colorpicker for option page
+* Bugfix : Compat fix for upgrade

+= V1.7.0 - 11.12.2010 =
+* NEW : Publish a new post direct from the gallery admin page
+* NEW : Added filter hook 'ngg_get_image_metadata' to add more exif/iptc information
+* NEW : Adding Autocomplete field to TinyMCE Popup and Album page
+* NEW : More methods for XMLRPC interface
+* Changed : New hooks for gallery table (THX to Alexander Schneider)
+* Changed : Introduce jQuery dialog as new UI element
+* Changed : Call TinyMCE window via admin-ajax
+* Bugfix : Better support for SSL blogs
+* Bugfix : Install/Upgrade failed when table prefix contain captial letters
+* Bugfix : Fix validation issues in Media-RSS
+* Bugfix : Empty tags in XMP Meta causes PHP error
+* Bugfix : Rework load mechanism for slideshow
+* Bugfix : Copy meta data when image is copied
+* Bugfix : Icon Support for Ozh' Admin Drop Down Menu
+* Bugfix : Use correct sort order in slideshow

 = V1.6.2 - 19.09.2010 =
 * NEW : Added constant NGG_SKIP_LOAD_SCRIPTS to avoid script load